nemo8/TivaC/README.md

-TivaC
+TivaC TM4C123GH6PM LaunchPad.
 =====
-TM4C123GH6PM

 This project  was made in Keil.
 It uses TivaWary TI library and TM4C123G LaunchPad.
-Red LED blinking is it demonstration of work firmware.
+Red LED is blinking for demonstration.